20 Day Trading Risk Management Ideas

 What is Trading Risk Management?

-Trading risk management is identifying the risks of trading and then planning ways to eliminate them or lessen their impact.
+Trading risk management identifies the risks of trading and then plans ways to eliminate them or lessen their impact.

 Risk management is like the safety equipment for a day trader.